jojobee333/todoApp/README.md

     Description: Retrieves all todo items.
     Response: Returns a list of Todo objects with a 200 OK status.

+Get All Todos by Account

+    URL: /todo/{account_name}
+    Method: GET
+    Description: Retrieves all todos associated with a specific account.
+    URL Parameters: account_name (required) - The name of the account.
+    Response: Returns a list of Todo objects with a 200 OK status.

 Update a Todo

     URL: /todo/{todo_id}